 The Trustees hereby admit that they shall hold the funds of the Trust upon the following trusts:

-i] To apply the amounts allocated for the purpose for the promotion of physical and spiritual health of the beneficiaries.
+i] To apply the amounts allocated for the purpose for the promotion of physical and spiritual health of the target beneficiaries.

-ii] To apply the amounts allocated for the purpose for community outreach and projects for the benefit of the beneficiaries and their community;
+ii] To apply the amounts allocated for the purpose for community outreach and projects for the benefit of the target beneficiaries and their community;

 iii] To invest the amounts allocated for the purpose in secure and authorised investments for the benefit of the members.